16 Top-Rated Hikes in Australia

 The summer months of December through April are the prime time to tackle this hike, when the days are longer and the weather is warmer.

 This hike is one of Tasmania's Great Short Walks and forms part of the 30-kilometer Freycinet Peninsula Circuit.
+It's also one of the best summer hikes in Australia, due to its southern latitude.
 Accommodation ranges from rustic campsites to luxury ecolodges, like Saffire Freycinet.

-After you've absorbed the beauty of Uluru from a distance and captured photos of its shifting colors at sunset, do yourself a favor and return at sunrise for a close-up view and a hike around its base.
+After you've absorbed the beauty of Uluru from a distance, and captured photos of its shifting colors at sunset, do yourself a favor and return at sunrise for a hike around its base.
 The 10-kilometer Uluru Base Walk circumnavigates this sacred rock, taking you through the changing landscapes, from lush foliage to acacia woodlands, waterholes, stands of bloodwood trees, and bare sun-scorched desert.
+It's a great way to get a different perspective of this famous Northern Territory tourist attraction.

 Walking around the rock takes you up close to see the etchings and ever-changing colors of the rock's surface.
 The track is well-marked and flat, and interpretive signs along the way share fascinating details about the ecology and the rock's significance to the local Anangu people.
-Better still, book an aboriginal-guided hike to learn more about the cultural significance of this iconic landmark and its surroundings, including how to find bush tucker.
+Better still, book an Aboriginal-guided hike to learn more about the cultural significance of this iconic landmark and its surroundings, including how to find bush tucker (food).

 It takes about three to four hours to complete the trail, with stops along the way.
 The best way to tackle the hike is to start at the Mala carpark in the early morning, when the weather is cooler, and walk around the rock in a clockwise direction.
 Make sure you respect the local people's culture and refrain from taking photos at sensitive points along the trail – signs will warn you where photography is not allowed.